apache/fluo/docs/install.md

 Follow the instructions below to start a Fluo application which contains an oracle and multiple workers.

-1. Configure [fluo-env.sh] and [connection.properties] if you have not already.
+1. Configure [fluo-env.sh] and [fluo-conn.properties] if you have not already.

 2. Run Fluo application processes using the `fluo oracle` and `fluo worker` commands.
 Fluo applications are typically run with one oracle process and multiple worker processes.
 The commands below will start